Epsilon Coronae Australis: Properties

 Epsilon Coronae Australis is an F4V dwarf star with an effective temperature of 6000 Kelvin.
 It ranges between apparent magnitudes of 4.74 to 5 over 14 hours, an absolute magnitude of +2.45, and a mass of 1.1 solar masses.
 Epsilon Coronae Australis is a W Ursae Majoris variable, indicating that it has a contact companion within the Roche limit of the primary.
+The pair orbit each other with a period of 0.59145447 days at a separation of just 3.82 solar radius.

-The star is located at a distance of 30 pc (97 light years) from the Sun.
-Yildiz and colleagues estimated the age of the system at 2.83 ± 0.28 billion years based on study of the properties of the system and estimated rate of mass transfer.
-They found the current masses of the primary and secondary to be 1.72 ± 0.04 and 0.22 ± 0.02 solar masses respectively, from their original masses of 1.06 ± 0.03 and 2.18 ± 0.06 solar masses.
+Yildiz and colleagues estimated the age of the system at 2.83 billion years based on study of the properties of the system and estimated rate of mass transfer.
+They found the current masses of the primary and secondary to be 1.72 and 0.22 solar masses respectively, from their original masses of 1.06 and 2.18 solar masses.
 The stars will eventually merge in a not too distant future.